HomeroVT/jenkins-pipeline/README.md

-This is the README file for PROD environment
+This is the README file for dev